zaiisao/Documentation/en/Interactive Broadcast/role_ios.md

 If two users join a live broadcast channel as hosts:

-1. User A calls the `setClientRole` method to set the user role as the host, and calls the `joinChannelByToken` method to join the channel.
+1. User A calls the `setClientRole` method to set the user role as the host, and calls the `joinChannelByToken` method to join a channel.

    ```objective-c
    //Objective-C